jacobwow1/text_game/README.md

 - `text`: The dialogue text.
 - `speaker`: Name of the speaker.
 - `choices`: List of options.
+*Note: If choices are left empty, the dialogue will be given an "End conversation" option.*

 ### Choice Fields
 - `text`: What the player sees.